Drive sales on autopilot with ecommerce-focused features

 A subscriber could experience a delay receiving text messages due to issues with their phone.

-An old or outdated device, for instance, could have limited processing power that delays incoming messages.
+An old or outdated device, for instance, could have limited processing power, which could delay incoming messages.

 Other issues could be: